Jelly MDHV

 If you suffered a burn injury in an incident that wasn’t your fault, you shouldn’t have to bear the burden of paying for treatment and other accident-related expenses.

-A Fort Lauderdale burn injury lawyer with Lytal, Reiter, Smith, Ivey & Fronrath can work to help you get the compensation you deserve.
-Our firm has decades of experience winning cases similar to yours, and we’re ready to put our knowledge to work for you.
+A Fort Lauderdale burn injury attorney with Lytal, Reiter, Smith, Ivey & Fronrath can work to help you get the compensation you deserve.
+Our Fort Lauderdale personal injury attorneys have decades of experience winning cases similar to yours, and we’re ready to put our knowledge to work for you.

 Schedule a free consultation by contacting us online or giving us a call at (561) 665-1990.